GSA/ficam-playbooks/_playbooks/playbook-pam.md

 **Executive Summary**

-The President released the National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs^2 (NITP) in 2012 to address the need for federal agencies to monitor all employees who may pose a threat to national security.
+The President released the National Insider Threat Policy and Minimum Standards for Executive Branch Insider Threat Programs Presidential Memorandum -- National Insider Threat Policy and Minimum Standards for Executive Branch Insider
+Threat Programs, Office of the Press Secretary, November 21, 2012.
+[NITP] in 2012 to address the need for federal agencies to monitor all employees who may pose a threat to national security.
 In particular, recent incidents highlighted the need for improved management of privileged users within the Federal Government.
 These incidents involved employees or contractors with elevated access wrongfully